 Selecting themes

 The literature review (Hayati, 2017) identified a large number of potential sustainability themes across the three dimensions of sustainability and, for each theme, usually a large number of possible sub-indicators.
 The key considerations in the selection of themes are relevance and measurability.
 In terms of relevance, the relationship between the associated sub-indicator and sustainable agriculture outcomes at farm level should be strong.
-Following this approach, only sub-indicators that are responsive to farm level policies aimed at improving sustainable agriculture are considered.
-In terms of measurability, only a “core” set of themes and sub-indicators for which measurement and reporting is expected in the majority of countries are selected.
+Following this approach, only sub-indicators that are responsive to farm level policies aimed at productive and sustainable agriculture are considered.
+In terms of measurability, only a “core” set of themes and sub-indicators, for which measurement and reporting is expected in the majority of countries, are selected.

 Two points deserve to be mentioned.
-First, there are many relevant subthemes and sub-indicators but, from an operational point of view, it is impossible to consider all of them in order to measure progress towards sustainable agriculture.
-The subject is too complex, and the factors influencing sustainable agriculture are too diverse across countries, for reaching a consensus on an indicator that covers all sustainability issues while remaining manageable and universally valid.
-FAO therefore proposes to measure indicator 2.4.1 through a core set of 11 themes for global reporting purposes.
-Countries may consider including additional themes to ensure that their national indicator for sustainable agriculture is relevant for national policy-making, but for the sake of SDG reporting, and to ensure international coherence, they are requested to report on Indicator 2.4.1 by using the core set of 11 sub-indicators associated with the 11 themes.
+First, there are many relevant subthemes and sub-indicators but, from an operational point of view, it is unfeasible to consider all of them in order to measure progress towards productive and sustainable agriculture.
+The subject is too complex, and the factors influencing sustainable agriculture too diverse across countries, for reaching a consensus on an indicator that covered all sustainability issues while remaining manageable and universally valid.
+Measurement of indicator 2.4.1 is therefore operationalized through a core set of 11 themes for global reporting purposes.
+Countries may consider including additional themes to ensure that their national indicator for productive and sustainable agriculture is relevant for national policy-making, yet to ensure international coherence, they are requested to report globally on Indicator 2.4.1 by using the core set of 11 sub-indicators associated with the 11 themes.

 Second, the selection of themes for this indicator must be seen in the context of other SDG indicators that cover the full range of economic, environmental and social themes associated with sustainable development.
 This is especially important when recalling that, for Indicator 2.4.1, the intention is to focus on a farm level assessment of sustainable agriculture, rather than provide information to support a more generalized discussion on the contribution of agricultural activity to various economic, environmental and social outcomes.